-- 2) three to five sentences of summary; summarize main ideas, main points, main arguments; identify the writer's main position; directly quote useful portions or information. - 3) two to four sentences of critical evaluation or analysis; why is the source useful or relevant; how does the source relate to your research topic.
+- 1) standard MLA-format bibliographic entry. - 2) three to five sentences of summary; summarize main ideas, main points, main arguments; identify the writer's main position; directly quote useful portions or information. - 3) two to four sentences of critical evaluation or analysis; why is the source useful or relevant; how does the source relate to your research topic.

-By now, you should have started research for your Major Paper claim and topic.
-Remember that your final paper requires a bibliography of five useful outside sources.
-For this assignment, though, using the research methods introduced to you (e.g. MLA Bibliography, Expanded Academic Index, ProQuest, and Google Scholar), select three of your references, preferably from three different resources or bodies of evidence.
-Then, using proper format, generate a bibliographic entry and annotation for each reference.
-Appropriate resources for annotation can include chapters in books, newspaper articles, journal articles, pamphlets and brochures, documentaries, films, news stories, and websites.
+By now, you should have started research for your second sequence Major Paper.
+Remember that your final paper requires a bibliography of 6 to 8 authoritative sources.
+For this assignment, though, select three of your references, preferably from three different resources or bodies of evidence.
+Then, using proper MLA argeted outcomes: innotation can include chapters in books, journal and newspaper articles, documentaries, scholarly blogs, and uthoritative websites.
 However, select sources with care-do not just take the first that you find.
-Consider how each provides a different kind of evidence and how each may be appropriate in certain writing contexts.
-You may wish to group references around a central theme, idea, claim, or
+Consider to we each provides a different kind of evidence and how each may be appropriate in certain writing context for may wish to group references around a central theme, idea, claim, or research question. ormat, generate a bibliographic entry and annotation for each reference.
+Appropriate resources for

-research question.

-Targeted outcomes:

-Turn in: 34 inches, typed, no title page, proper heading, double-spaced, stapled
+23-34 inches, typed, no title page, proper heading, double-spaced, stapled Turn in: